-My midwife: “Have you been doing your pelvic floor exercises?”
+Midwife: “Have you been doing your pelvic floor exercises?”

-Me: “Ummm, yes” frantically starts kegeling
+Me: “Ummm, yes” frantically starts squeezing.

 - Take a few gentle breaths in and out.

-- Next, on your in-breath, relax your tummy and your pelvic floor.
+Tip: You don’t need to push or bear down, just release fully.
 Let everything go, but do not suddenly push or bulge outwards.
 It’s just a gentle release.
 Imagine your pelvic floor is a flower opening its petals or a jellyfish spreading its tentacles out.

 Tip: Imagine sucking a smoothie up through a straw or picking up a grape using your vagina… Obvs don’t actually pick up stuff with your vagina 😉

 The relaxation phase of any pelvic floor exercise is essential.
 It is just as important as the engagement part and the two go hand in hand in the strength and function of the pelvic floor muscles.